jduijvenbode-WWF/ForestForesight/.github/contributing.md

 ---

 ## Valid Issues
-Only issues with the label **[confirmed]** should be picked up and fixed.
-If you are interested in a new feature or bug fix, please check if there is already an issue created.
-If not, create a new issue.
+Only issues with the label **[confirmed]** are guaranteed to be merged.
+If you have a suggestion for a new feature or bug fix, please check whether it is a duplicate before creating an issue.
+After issue creation a maintainer will determine whether it gets the **[confirmed]** label.
-**Note:** Only issues labeled **[confirmed]** are eligible to be merged into the repository.

 ## Workflow